garretreichenbach/effortless-fabric/README.md

 * Placing torches or other attachable items is not well-tested and most probably buggy.
 * Cannot place double-slabs, and making a stair of slabs doesn't work as one would probably expect.
-* When replacing blocks, will not replace a block of same type but with different Blockstate.
-E.g. when placing stairs, will not "rotate" an existing stair block.
 * No "randomizer bag".
 Might support Shulker chests as stand-in somewhen.
 * No support for Forge, Bukkit, etc and won't add this either due to total lack of knowhow.

 ## Changelog
+### 1.8.0

+- Place / pickup water, lava + powder snow blocks by holding water bucket.
+(This was way more complicated than I imagined :-/)
+- Fix: Replacing a block of same type with different state now works.
+E.g. rotating a stair block.
+Does not require matching item in survival mode.
+- Improve visualization of "empty" operation (no blocks placed) - now shows a grey bounding box of the build region.

 ### 1.7.3 (Fork only)

 * loosen version requirement for Fabric loader: allow all versions >=0.14.x